Devin Toner in action for Ireland#

 MUCH outrage last week – and rightly so – at the exclusion of the excellent Devin Toner from Ireland’s World Cup roster while yet another South African mercenary – lock Jean Kleyn – waltzed into the squad less than a month after qualifying on the flimsiest of evidence that he is actually any good at Test level.

-Rugby has clearly lost its moral compass on the issue of international mercenaries and buy-ups.
+has clearly lost its moral compass on the issue of international mercenaries and buy-ups.
 Our old friend Gus Pichot was again crying foul but, much as I admire the vice chairman of World Rugby, he has been banging his head against a brick wall for years on this one.
 The big boys aren’t listening.

 There are nuances of course.
 In the global village that is planet earth individuals will clearly often be born away from their mother country.
-Absolutely fine and although Ben Te’o and Brad Shields being parachuted into the England team above other, better, players irked both were perfectly qualified through English parents.
+Absolutely fine and although Ben Te’o and Brad Shields being parachuted into the team above other, better, players irked both were perfectly qualified through English parents.
 End of.

 Then we have families who move into a new country – economic migrants for want of a better phrase – whose young kids are therefore brought up within that country and learn all the sporting and rugby skills within that system.
-Again this is surely ok although there remains an issue with nations like New Zealand and Australia scouting young kids in Fiji and Tonga and then enticing them away with what amounts to Rugby scholarships.
+Again this is surely ok although there remains an issue with nations like and scouting young kids in Fiji and Tonga and then enticing them away with what amounts to Rugby scholarships.

-But all this pails into insignificance against the true rugby mercenaries, those players who have trained as professional rugby players in their native land but aren’t good enough or patient enough to try and win a New Zealand or South Africa cap.
+But all this pails into insignificance against the true rugby mercenaries, those players who have trained as professional rugby players in their native land but aren’t good enough or patient enough to try and win a New Zealand or cap.
 Those players whose main passion is money not country.
 Alas this also now extends to a generation of Fijians who abandon their native land in search of fame and fortune.

 Many rugby fans therefore look on with a slightly jaundiced eye at the likes of Kleyn, CJ Stander, Richardt Strauss, Quinn Roux, Bundee Aki, Jared Payne, Josh Strauss, Sam Johnson, Cornell du Preez, Alan Dell, Rory Kockott, Hadleigh Parks, Nathan Hughes, Denny Solomona, Alivereti Raka and Virimi Vakatawa to mention a few names that roll off the tongue.